 - The Nevada Criminal History Repository in Carson City is very backlogged, and it takes them months to comply with a court’s order to seal.
 Unfortunately, there is no way to expedite this process.

-For example, if a person has been convicted of both drug possession (a sealable offense) and felony DUI (an unsealable offense), the person may not get the drug case sealed.
-Even though drug possession is normally sealable, having the felony DUI conviction disqualifies the persons’ entire record from being sealed.15
+you may not get the drug case sealed.
+Even though drug possession is normally sealable, having the felony DUI conviction disqualifies your entire record from being sealed.15

-People convicted of sealable offenses are encouraged to seek a record seal as soon as they are eligible for one.
-That way if they later get convicted of an unsealable offense, then at least their previous convictions would have already been sealed.
+If you are convicted of sealable offenses, seek a record seal as soon as you are eligible for one.
+That way if you later get convicted of an unsealable offense, then at least your previous convictions would have already been sealed.

-If the court rejects a petition to seal, the person must wait two (2) years before trying again.
-A person may not petition a Nevada court more than two (2) times to seal his/her record.16
+If the court rejects your petition to seal, you must wait two (2) years before trying again.
+You may not petition a Nevada court more than two (2) times to seal your record.16

-Note that courts can always choose to deny a record seal petition even if the person is eligible and the D.A. signs off on it.
+Note that courts can always choose to deny a record seal petition even if you are eligible and the D.A. signs off on it.
 The sealing of criminal records is a matter of discretion with the court.
-But in practice, courts almost always grant eligible record seals.
+Though in practice, courts almost always grant eligible record seals.

-It is strongly suggested that people hire a Las Vegas criminal defense lawyer to petition to seal their criminal record for them.
-Having an experienced Nevada criminal attorney at the helm will significantly raise the odds of the court granting the petition on the first try.
+It is strongly suggested that you hire a Las Vegas criminal defense lawyer to petition to seal your criminal record for you.
+Having an experienced Nevada criminal attorney at the helm will significantly raise the odds of the court granting your petition on the first try.

 - Employers are more willing to offer a job,